<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Help your landlords stay up to date on the latest news in the lettings industry and the rental market with our editable email newsletter template.

-It was good news for tenants during September, with average salaries of those signing new leases rising month-on-month.
-Overall, average salaries were up 2.3% in September - growing from August’s £37,584 to £38,466.
-Salaries are up by 2.99% year-on-year.
+It was bad news for tenants during November, with average salaries of those signing new leases falling slightly month-on-month.
+Overall, average salaries were down 0.6% in November - shrinking from October’s £38,875 to £38,652.
+Salaries are up by 2.56% year-on-year.

 Click on region names to toggle them on and off